pisinger/scripts-lib/Get-AzureEndpoints/README.md

 # Get-AzureEndpoints

-This script loads previously downloaded "AzureServiceTags" json file and parsing it into csv to get a single subnets per row view.
-The script always checks for local csv copy and using it for filtering (checking downloads and script execution folder).
+This script downloads "AzureServiceTags" json file and parsing it into csv to get a single subnets per row view.
+The script always checks for local csv copy and using it for filtering (checking script execution folder).
 So simply re-run the script to apply filters you are interested in.

 Note: First run will take some time due to initial parsing.